 Brothers and pledges can often be found watching TV (on the theater system), playing pool in the basement recreation room, studying in the Andersen Study Center or at the conference table located on 1st floor.

-Lambda Nu’s dining room will comfortably seat over 60 people.
+Lambda Nu’s dining room will comfortably seat approximately 60 people.
 Meals (including hot breakfast) are provided by a professional kitchen staff Monday through Friday.
-Members have access to leftovers outside of normal dining hours and on the weekends.
+Members have access to leftovers outside of normal dining hours and on weekends.

 The Andersen Study Center is located in the basement and provides brothers a quiet space for individual or small group study.